CopperEgg/apidocs/index.md

 #### Custom Metrics

 ##### [Metric Groups](revealmetrics/metricgroups.html)
-Custom Metrics allow user to create custom groups for which data can be collected, monitored.
+Custom Metrics allow the user to create custom groups for which data can be collected, monitored.
 A custom metric group behaves exactly as a probe or a system i.e Users can send data to CopperEgg, define alerts, see the graphs on CopperEgg UI.
-Metric Group API allows users to create their own metric groups and perform various functions on them.
+Metric Group API allows users to create their own metric groups and performs various functions on them.
  - Index - Fetch all defined Metric Groups.
  - Show - Fetch in-depth details of a Single Metric Group.
  - Create - Create a new Metric Group.